cbeck88/visit_struct/README.md

 ## Compiler Support

-**visit_struct** targets C++11 -- you need to have r-value references at least, and for the intrusive syntax, you need variadic templates also.
+**visit_struct** targets C++11 -- you need to have r-value references at least, and for the intrusive syntax, you need variadic templates also, and I believe basic `constexpr` support.

 **visit_struct** works with versions of gcc `>= 4.8.2` and versions of clang `>= 3.5`.

-It has been tested with MSVC 2015.
-The "intrusive" syntax has always worked there.
-In the past there was a bug in the basic syntax related to the msvc preprocessor, but since recent patches it may now be working, it is not confirmed yet.
+The appveyor build tests against MSVC 2015, it is believed to be fully supported.

+For MSVC 2013, the basic syntax is supported, but I don't believe the intrusive syntax can work without `constexpr` support.
+Again, patches welcome.

 ## Licensing and Distribution